rkafle1/151AProject/README.md

 Our model performed with an accuracy of 70% on the testing set and 69% on the validation set with k=11 neighbors.
 #### Trials on testing set:
 ![image](https://github.com/rkafle1/151AProject/assets/88344031/b5399723-94a3-432b-b4cd-2550f5e3794b)

+We plotted the accuracy for each value of k on a line graph, with the value of k as the x-axis and the accuracy on the y-axis.
 #### Testing results:

 ![image](https://github.com/rkafle1/151AProject/assets/88344031/6562151a-a943-4f89-bd37-84d0e637d572)